Retail Trading Partners to Suppliers

 Suppliers to Retail Trading Partners

-While labels aren’t actually EDI documents, they are such an important part of the process we’re including them here.
-Labels are typically 4″ x 6”, can be automatically generated in Lingo, and affixed to the outside of each carton or pallet.
-In addition to standard information (Supplier address, Trading Partner address, etc.), these labels have barcodes to route the shipment through the supply chain.
+Technically not EDI documents, but too important to the process to leave out.
+In addition to standard information (Supplier Address, Trading Partner Address, etc.), they have barcodes to route the shipment through the supply chain.
 The barcode will match the information in the ASN and is used by the Trading Partner to add your merchandise to their inventory.
 They can be generated automatically in Lingo.

-The Item Inventory Inquiry/Advice, this document lets suppliers communicate inventory levels.
-Sometimes this form will be sent a few times a day, a few times a week, or it may only be needed if you are adding or removing items from your inventory.
-The information in it can include inventory amounts, committed inventory, inventory that is currently in transit, what’s on backorder, products that are temporarily or permanently out of stock, and returns information.
+Communicates current inventory levels.
+Depending on the retailer requirements, it may be sent a few times a week, multiple times in a day, or only when items are being added or removed.
+Can include inventory amounts, committed inventory, inventory that is currently in transit, items on backorder, products that are temporarily or permanently out of stock, and information related to returns.

 The PO Acknowledgement.
 This is how you tell the trading partner, “Hey, I got your PO.”
 You don’t have to tell them you’re doing your Happy Dance — you’re a professional business person, after all — but this form will indicate if you accept the PO, reject the PO, or accept the PO with changes.